mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v7.md

 [@penuel

-##### Iterative approach - KEEP SOME HERE AMD MOVE REST UP OR TO CH.3

 A key aspect of DBR is its emphasis on the rapid iteration of educational resources based on continuous feedback rooted in practice.
 This process helps produce pedagogies and resources that respond to the needs of learners [@cobb_design_2003].

-This emphasis on rapid iteration aligns with the aims of this thesis, where the ongoing feedback from participants informed the development of a novel learning design via phases of delivery.
-The iterative nature of DBR, with its focus on refining learning materials in response to feedback, supports the dynamic, practice-based approach explored in the following chapters.
-By integrating these DBR concepts, this thesis leverages the strengths of design-based approaches while aligning them with the systemic insights offered by CHAT.
-This flexible approach addresses both the complexities of real-world learning contexts and the need for practical, and ideally replicable outcomes.